soapbox-pub/rebased/docs/configuration/search.md

 === "OTP"
     ```sh
-    ./bin/pleroma_ctl search.meilisearch show-private-key <your master key here>
+    ./bin/pleroma_ctl search.meilisearch show-keys <your master key here>
     ```

 === "From Source"
     ```sh
-    mix pleroma.search.meilisearch show-private-key <your master key here>
+    mix pleroma.search.meilisearch show-keys <your master key here>
     ```

-This is the key you actually put into your configuration file.
+You will see a "Default Admin API Key", this is the key you actually put into your configuration file.

 ### Initial indexing